ietf-teep/architecture/draft-ietf-teep-architecture.md

     TA.

-  - Software Update: When we use this term we refer to installing and updating code, configuration and credentials.
+  - Software Update: When we use this term we refer to installing and updating code, configuration and/or credentials.
 In some cases it may be appropriate to invalidate, or delete unused code, configuration and credentials.
 Software, when conveyed in the TEEP protocol is also referred as "payload" in {{I-D.ietf-suit-information-model}} because it is often in an intermediate state, such as being encrypted, compressed and/or encoded as a differential update.